TOP LUXURY GORILLA TREKKING SAFARI PACKAGES

-Long trousers and long-sleeved shirts are also advised for typical night-time use to assist in the prevention of mosquito bites and also as it’s normally cooler than at some stage in the day.
+Long trousers and long-sleeved shirts are also recommended for nighttime use to help prevent mosquito bites and because it is typically cooler than during the day.

 There is no charge for personal filming of gorillas and other scenes with non-public video cameras, like digital, phones, and so forth in Uganda or Rwanda.

 Professional photographers, filmmakers, or media personalities are advised to seek advice at the time of booking and all necessary photographing and filming costs shall be broken down.

-Since most safari lodges in Uganda operate on solar power, During your gorilla safari in Uganda, you are strongly advised to make perfect use of your camera power and charge whenever you have the chance to.
+Since most safari lodges in Uganda operate on solar power, During your gorilla tour in Uganda, you are strongly advised to make perfect use of your camera power and charge whenever you have the chance to.
 This will ensure you have a memorable Gorilla trek.

 Gorilla filming tips;

 - Do not shoot photos of any authority’s buildings, police, or military posts.

 - Ask permission before photographing local people.

 - For gorilla photography, a 35 – 70 mm zoom or 50 mm fixed is typically sufficient.

 - Take speedy film if using a movie (200-400 ASA plus), as you are now not allowed to use a flash.

 - Please take a look at your digital camera before to make sure you comprehend how to turn it off manually.

 - Game & bird photography obviously longer lens would be encouraged 80-300mm ideally.